dansand/ResChapter/content/numpy.md

         1340.459961,  1346.359985])
 ```

-Now we can check how many values in our dataset are greater than the mean.
+Now we can check how many values in our dataset are greater than the mean:

 ```python
 len(data[ba])